 A delay in delivery of checks is when:

-This is not a mass loss situation, only a delay in delivery, which may lead to a determination of mass loss.
-Normal non-receipt procedures apply when there is a delay in delivery situation.
-Therefore, we wait 3 mail days before inputting a non-receipt to allow adequate time for the checks to be located.
+These are not mass loss situations, only a delay in delivery, which may lead to a determination of mass loss.
+Normal non-receipt procedures apply when there is a delay-in-delivery situation.
+Therefore, wait three mailing days before inputting a non-receipt in order to allow adequate time for locating the check(s).
 See Failure to Receive a Paper Check, Title II, Title XVI –FO, PC, TSC Procedures—Overview in GN 02406.117.

 IMPORTANT: Do not use the SSI Early Missing Check Report (UPER) screen for delay in delivery scenarios.
-To view the SSI Early Missing Check Report screen see MSOM BUSSR 003.021.
+To view the SSI Early Missing Check Report screen see MS BUSSR 003.021.

 C. Investigation of delayed delivery of checks